How the 14th Amendment could solve the debt crisis

 What does that have to do with the debt ceiling?

-Rep. Jamie Raskin (D-Md.) speaks at a House Oversight and Accountability Committee organizational meeting for the 118th session of Congress on Tuesday, January 31, 2023.
+Rep. Jamie Raskin (D-Md.) speaks at a House Oversight and Reform Committee organizational meeting for the 118th session of Congress on Tuesday, January 31, 2023.
 (Annabelle Gordon)

 Some legal scholars believe the 14th Amendment’s reference to the national debt could be interpreted to mean it’s unconstitutional for the nation not to pay its debts — which would allow Biden to direct the Treasury to continue issuing debts to pay the U.S.’s bills without an increase or suspension of the ceiling.